mechatroner/RBQL/README.md

 [Official Site](https://rbql.org/)

-The current purpose of this repository is features synchronization and testing of different RBQL implementations.
+The current purpose of this repository is feature synchronization and testing of different RBQL implementations.

 References:
 * Python-based RBQL: [rbql-py](https://github.com/mechatroner/rbql-py)